Anaerobic oxidation of methane: Coupled to nitrate and nitrite reduction

-Recently, ANME-2d is shown to be responsible nitrate-driven AOM.
+ANME-2d is shown to be responsible nitrate-driven AOM.
 The ANME-2d, named Methanoperedens nitroreducens, is able to perform nitrate-driven AOM without a partner organism via reverse methanogenesis with nitrate as the terminal electron acceptor, using genes for nitrate reduction that have been laterally transferred from a bacterial donor.
 This was also the first complete reverse methanogenesis pathway including the mcr and mer genes.

 In 2010, omics, especially metagenomics, analysis showed that nitrite reduction can be coupled to methane oxidation by a single bacterial species Candidatus Methylomirabilis oxyfera (phylum NC10), without the need for an archaeal partner.

 Environmental relevance

-AOM is considered to be a very important process reducing the emission of the greenhouse gas methane from the ocean into the atmosphere.
+AOM is considered an important process reducing the emission of the greenhouse gas methane from the ocean into the atmosphere.
 It is estimated that almost 80% of all the methane that arises from marine sediments is oxidized anaerobically by this process.